Skip to navigationSkip to main contentSkip to footerScaleway DocsAsk our AI

 InterLink is Scaleway's product to let you create a secure, private connection between your external infrastructure, and your Scaleway VPC.
 This allows you to direct your traffic safely from your Scaleway infrastructure to your on-premises infrastructure, away from the public internet.
 Compared to a typical internet-based VPN, an InterLink is more reliable, more secure and offers lower latency.

 At its simplest level, InterLink can be understood as a configurable connection between your own infrastructure, and your Scaleway VPC.
-You can configure details such as available bandwidth, and the routes allowed between the two peers:
+You can configure details such as available bandwidth, and the routing policy between the two peers:

 A hosted InterLink is provisioned via a partner.
 Partners are telecom operators or network providers that have been pre-selected by Scaleway.
 They provide a shareable port on their router, with a certain amount of bandwidth, at a PoP (location) where both Scaleway and the partner's networks are present.
 The available bandwidth is shared between multiple customers: each gets a specified amount when creating their InterLink.